-Note: For ICANN Board resolutions on changes to Standard Bylaws, Annual Budget, and Strategic or Operating Plans, the Board would be required to automatically provide a 21-day period before the resolution takes effect to allow for the escalation to be confirmed.
-If the petition is supported by a minimum of two SOs or ACs within the 21-day period, the Board is required to put implementation of the contested resolution on hold until the escalation and enforcement processes are completed.
+Note: For ICANN Board resolutions on changes to Standard Bylaws, Annual Budget, and Strategic or Operating Plans, the Board would be required to automatically provide a 28-day period before the resolution takes effect to allow for the escalation to be confirmed.
+If the petition is supported by a minimum of two SOs or ACs within the 28-day period, the Board is required to put implementation of the contested resolution on hold until the escalation and enforcement processes are completed.
 The purpose of this is to avoid requiring ICANN to undo things (if the rejection is approved), which could be potentially very difficult.

 Step 3.
-Conference Call (Seven days to Organize and Hold from the Date the Decision is Made to Hold the Call)
+The petitioning SO and/or AC circulate a detailed rationale for proposing to use the Community Power to all SO/ACs.
+(Seven Days from the End of the Previous Step)

+It will also designate a representative(s) to liaise with SO/ACs to answer questions from the SO/ACs.

-The petitioning SOs and/or ACs circulate written justification for exercising the Community Power in preparation for the conference call.
-Any SO or AC may contribute preliminary thoughts or questions in writing before the call is held via a specific archived email list set up for this specific issue.
+Any SO or AC may contribute preliminary thoughts or questions in writing via a specific publicly archived email list set up for this specific issue.

-ICANN hosts a conference call, open to all interested participants, with ICANN services and staff.
-Representatives of the ICANN Board are expected to attend and be prepared to address the issues raised.
+The petitioning SO and/or ACs may request (optional) that ICANN organize a conference call for the community to discuss the issue.